 Preparing the Work

 The students prepare some kind of presentation, which differs by grade and is scaffolded to their skill level.
 For instance, the eighth grade classes prepare binders with their work and reflection sheets, while younger grades may prepare a poster board or packet to show their parents.
 But all students keep and manage a portfolio of their own work.
-(For examples and more information on portfolios, see the Resources section.)
+(For examples and more information on portfolios, see the Resources section at the bottom of the article.)
 When students complete something that they're proud of or want to keep, they simply file that item in their portfolio.
 When it is time to start prepping for conferences, students can then go to that portfolio and choose what they want to include in the conference binders or folders to show their parents.